 Current legislation states that all those required to undertake chainsaw felling operations on small trees (trees with a basal diameter of less than 380mm) must be appropriately trained and qualified.
-The training course offered by Derby College equips candidates to undertake an industry-compliant ‘Certificate of Competence’ assessment.
+The training course offered by Derby College Group equips candidates to undertake an industry-compliant ‘Certificate of Competence’ assessment.

 You will need to be aged at least 18 and you must hold a ‘Certificate of Competence’ in the following units: